-Based upon the stated guidelines and standards of the National Association of Schools of Music (NASM), NCATE, the Music Educators National Conference (MENC), and "AA" Certification requirements of the State of Mississippi as stated in Bulletin 130, the Department of Music at Jackson State University offers graduate programs in Music Education which will prepare students to:
+Based upon the stated guidelines and standards of the National Association of Schools of Music (NASM), NCATE, the National Association for Music Educators (NAfME) and "AA" Certification requirements of the State of Mississippi as stated in Bulletin 130, the Department of Music at Jackson State University offers graduate programs in Music Education which will prepare students to:

-- a.
-Raise the instructional competencies of music teachers in K-12 schools and junior colleges. - b.
-Meet the increasing demands, ever changing environments and growing needs of today's society for qualified music educators in early childhood, elementary, secondary and junior/community college levels. - c.
+- 1. Raise the instructional competencies of music teachers in K-12 schools and junior colleges. - 2.
+Meet the increasing demands, ever changing environments and growing needs of today's society for qualified music educators in early childhood, elementary, secondary and junior/community college levels. - 3.
 Promote learning environments conducive to improving the instructional programs in music throughout the State of Mississippi.